Is There Ever a Good Reason To Buy Sports Picks?

 Why Do Winning Touts Sell Picks?

 Now that we have ruled out the scamdicappers, let’s focus on those who pass the initial sniff test.
 They have believable records.
 They have plenty of sports knowledge.
-They seem credible.
+Also, they seem credible.
 Could they be the unicorn you’re looking for?
 Perhaps, but we need to continue to apply a few more filters first.

 Predominantly, the biggest reason a winning bettor shouldn’t need to sell picks is because, well, they shouldn’t need the money.
 An under-funded, but winning, bettor can build a sizable bankroll by properly managing their own risk and stake sizing.
 If you can win, there is no need to sell.
 It is a major and clear flaw in the economy of pick selling.